 To cite this work, please use the following reference:

-Eaton, K. (2018).
+Eaton, K. (2018, December 23).
 Effects of Mindfulness Instruction on Children’s Cognitive and Behavioral Readiness for Learning on our website.
-Retrieved from https://www.socialpublishersfoundation.org/knowledge_base/effects-of-mindfulness-instruction-on-childrens-cognitive-and-behavioral-readiness-for-learning/
+Social Publishers Foundation. https://www.socialpublishersfoundation.org/knowledge_base/effects-of-mindfulness-instruction-on-childrens-cognitive-and-behavioral-readiness-for-learning/